Reflections from Washington D.C.

 Letters from grateful readers addressed to

-The Washington Post executive editor, Marty Baron,
+The Washington Post executive editor, Marty Baron, hang on his office walls.

 On a warm October afternoon, as Marty Baron, the venerated editor of The Washington Post, spoke with our fellowship class, I felt admiration, and envy.